acdh-oeaw/Teaching_CBS4DH/lectures/intro_and_setup.md

 Martina Trognitz (martina.trognitz@oeaw.ac.at)
 Can Özgür Yilmaz (can.yilmaz@onb.ac.at)

+Please don't hesitate to reach out to the lecturers if you need any help about the lecture.

 ## Aims and contents of the course
 This course is intended to provide basic training and support for further skills courses in the Digital Humanities.
 It is strongly recommended as a prerequisite to the other DH practical courses.
 As such, students will be required to bring a laptop computer (no tablets!)
 If this presents a problem, please contact one of the course instructors in advance.